David Orazietti: Politics

 In 1997, Orazietti was elected to Sault Ste.
 Marie City Council in Ward One.
 He was re-elected to a second term in 2000.

 He ran in the provincial election of 2003 as the Liberal candidate in the riding of Sault Ste.
 Marie.
 He defeated New Democratic incumbent Tony Martin by 8,671 votes.
 He was re-elected in the 2007, 2011, and 2014 elections, becoming the first MPP in the riding's history to be re-elected three times.

 During his time in government Orazietti held several Parliamentary Assistant roles supporting ministers of cabinet including Minister of Natural Resources (2005-2007, 2009-2011) and Minister of Northern Development and Mines (2007-2009).
 He also served as Government Caucus Chair and parliamentary assistant to premier Dalton McGuinty from 2011 to 2013.

 During his tenure, he brought forward several Private member bills to improve such things as the Northern Health Travel Grant and expansion of Highway 17.

-On February 11, 2013, Premier Kathleen Wynne appointed him to cabinet as Minister of Natural Resources.
-On June 24, 2014, Wynne appointed him to a second ministry, this time as Minister of Government and Consumer Services.
+On 11 February 2013, Premier Kathleen Wynne appointed him to cabinet as Minister of Natural Resources.
+On 24 June 2014, Wynne appointed him to a second ministry, this time as Minister of Government and Consumer Services.

-On May 27, 2015 Orazietti introduced a new bill called Protecting Condominium Owners Act, 2015.
+On 27 May 2015 Orazietti introduced a new bill called Protecting Condominium Owners Act, 2015.
 The bill called for the creation of a new Condominium Authority that would facilitate dispute resolution between owners and boards.
 There would also be training and licensing of condominium management companies.
 Critics of the bill said that the bill would result in increased fees and more special assessments.
-It was passed into law on December 3, 2015.
+It was passed into law on 3 December 2015.

-On June 13, 2016, Wynne appointed Orazietti as Minister of Community Safety and Correctional Services.
-He resigned from cabinet on December 16, 2016 and announced his resignation as an MPP effective January 1, 2017.
+On 13 June 2016, Wynne appointed Orazietti as Minister of Community Safety and Correctional Services.
+He resigned from cabinet on 16 December 2016 and announced his resignation as an MPP effective 1 January 2017.

 After politics

 Orazietti was appointed Dean of Aviation, Trades and Technology, Natural Environment and Business at Sault College in January 2017.

+In September 2025, Orazietti was placed on a leave of absence from his position as president of Sault College pending the outcome of a workplace harassment investigation.